The History of the Program

 In February of 2003, we ran the AAU K-8 Folkstyle State Tournament at Mound-Westonka High School for approximately 180 wrestlers.
 (At that time, the MYAS was the Minnesota affiliate for the AAU.)
 I showed up with my crew of five fellow MYAS staff members and we handled registration.
 The Mound-Westonka group took it from there.
 Todd Munsterteiger (Mound-Westonka Varsity Coach) and Rod Stevens were instrumental in the event.
 They helped me along the way and with the exception of the small turnout, the tournament ran without a hitch.
 It was quite an eye opener for me.
 I learned a lot that year.

 In 2004, the AAU K-8 Folkstyle State Tournament moved to Eagan High School and Dave Ashton was the lead person for the Eagan group.
-Dave was very creative, and was actually the person who created the original mat sign/number system that you currently see at the Gopher State Nationals.
+Dave was very creative and was the person who created the original mat sign/number system that you saw at the Gopher State Nationals and other MYAS/MWT events for many years.
 It was quite a group effort as there were people from Farmington and Lakeville that were involved.
 We decided the best way to draw more wrestlers was to establish some non-sanctioned qualifiers.
 The qualifiers consisted of about eight open tournaments from around the state and they handed out our entry packets to the first and second place finishers.
 That approach worked well as we drew 554 wrestlers.
 I was riding high.
 The best thing that came out of the Eagan tournament was Denise McCarney, the person who ran the brackets.
 She did an outstanding job and we couldn't have handled that many kids without her.
 2004 also featured the first K-6 team tournament run by the MYAS; a total of 11 teams participated.
 The MYAS has run a K-6 team tournament every year since.

 In 2005, the AAU K-8 Folkstyle State Tournament was back at Eagan High School.
 We added a few more qualifiers around the state and approximately 630 kids attended that year.
 We were happy that the participation numbers were increasing.
 It was obvious to everyone that the tournament had outgrown Eagan HS.
 We had some issue with overcrowding in the auxiliary gym – it was quite a mess.
 Eventually we were able to move some of the tables out into the main gym to alleviate some of the pressure in the auxiliary gym.